azka-begh/terraform_begin/README.md

 ## Terraform Lock File:
 - The Terraform lockfile is used by Terraform to track the desired state of your infrastructure.
 - The lock file is always named **.terraform.lock.hcl**, and this name is intended to signify that it is a lock file for various items that Terraform caches in the .terraform subdirectory of your working directory.
-- Terraform recommends including the Dependency Lock File file in your version control repository, alongside your infrastructure code.
+- **Terraform recommends including the Dependency Lock File file in your version control repository, alongside your infrastructure code.**
+- If multiple people need to work on the same terraform configuration, it could happen that one user can set up their infrastructure perfectly while others can face dependency issues.
+What the first user can do is commit their lock file to git and the others can use that very file on their systems.
+This helps in resolving dependency related issues.
-- You can generate or update this file by running ```terraform init``` locally and committing it into your repository.
+- You can generate or update this file by running `terraform init` locally and committing it into your repository.

 ## Commands:
 ```sh